Omar-kh/personal-blog/content/blog/http_server_python_scratch/introduction.md

 As a developer who has been deploying these servers as the backbone of my applications, I realize it's high time to pull back the curtain.
 To dissect, explore, and reconstruct what has always been a tool but has the potential to be a teacher.
 So here I go, venturing into the labyrinthine world of HTTP, notebook and code editor at the ready.

-# A brief story about HTTP
+## A brief story about HTTP

-## From the 1980s to the modern days
+### From the 1980s to the modern days

 It's the 1980s, and the academic world is abuzz with excitement.
 Computers, once the size of entire rooms and accessible only to a select few, are finding their way into research institutions across the globe.
 But there's a challenge.
 These institutions want to share research, data, and insights, yet there's no universal way to do so seamlessly.
 Enter Tim Berners-Lee, a British computer scientist who's about to change the landscape forever.

 Imagine being Tim for a moment.
 You're presented with a plethora of disparate networks and systems, each with its own set of protocols.
 Your goal is simple yet profoundly ambitious: create a unified system to facilitate easy and efficient data exchange.
-The World Wide Web is born, and at its heart lies the Hypertext Transfer Protocol or HTTP.
+The World Wide Web is born, and at its heart lies the **Hypertext Transfer Protocol** or **HTTP**.

 At its core, HTTP was designed as a stateless application-layer protocol to allow the exchange of hypertext documents, those with links that could lead you from one document to another.
 The initial version, HTTP/0.9, was simple.
 You, as the client, made a single-line request to a server, and it replied with a hypertext document.
 For instance: